Find Affordable College Courses

 $8,586 Average Tuition & Fees

-With a ranking of #11, Cuyahoga Community College District did quite well on this year’s best value schools for liberal arts / sciences and humanities students.
+Cuyahoga Community College District ranked #11 on this year’s Best Value Liberal Arts & Humanities Schools in the Great Lakes Region list.
 Cuyahoga Community College District is a large public school located in the large city of Cleveland.

-Cuyahoga Community College District undergraduate students pay an average of $8,586 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Cuyahoga Community College District are $8,586 per year.
 Liberal Arts / Sciences & Humanities majors at Cuyahoga Community College District take out an average of $12,000 in student loans while working on their egree.

 #12